 Flexible Work Arrangements

-The George Washington University confirms its commitment to assisting employees in developing a work-life balance by supporting the use of Flexible Work Arrangements, when it is reasonable and practical to do so, and where operational needs will not be adversely affected.
+The George Washington University confirms its commitment to assisting employees in developing a work-life balance by supporting the use of Flexible Work Arrangements when reasonable and practical and where operational needs will not be adversely affected.

 Flexible Work Arrangements can benefit both the employee and the university.
 By offering flexibility to employees, Flexible Work Arrangements can:

 - Allow employees to better balance the demands of their work and home life